Swiss bank head to break silence on wife’s dollar deal

 The action saw both the euro and the dollar rise against the franc.

-The bank used by the Hildebrands, Banque Sarasin in Basel, this week dismissed an employee who admitted illegally transmitting transaction details to a lawyer close to the far-right Swiss People's Party whose chief is a Hildebrand critic.
+The Hildebrands’ bank, Banque Sarasin in Basel, this week dismissed an employee who admitted illegally transmitting transaction details to a lawyer close to the far-right Swiss People’s Party whose chief is a Hildebrand critic.

-Blocher, a critic of SNB policy under Hildebrand, has so far remained silent on the controversy.
+Blocher, a critic of SNB policy under Hildebrand, has so far remained silent on the affair.